 Mushoku Tensei: Jobless Reincarnation

-Despite being harassed, scorned, and oppressed his entire life, a thirty-four-year-old shut-in had the courage to try something heroic—only for it to end tragically.
+Despite being mistreated, scorned, and oppressed his entire life, a thirty-four-year-old shut-in had the courage to try something heroic—only for it to end tragically.
 But, in an unexpected turn of events, he awakens in another universe as Rudeus Greyrat, resuming his existence as a newborn born to two adoring parents.

 Rudeus quickly adapts to his new surroundings by retaining his memories and expertise from his prior life.
 With the mentality of an adult, he begins to demonstrate the magical talent that surpasses all expectations, refining his skills with the assistance of a magician named Roxy Migurdia.
 Rudeus learns sword fighting from his father, Paul, and meets Sylphiette, a young girl who instantly becomes his best friend.